-The Board of Directors of the company has appointed Mr. Dinesh Kumar Deora, Practising Company Secretary, as Secretarial Auditor to conduct the Secretarial Audit of the Company for the Financial Year 2021-2022
+The Board of Directors of the company has appointed Mr. Dinesh Kumar Deora, Practising Company Secretary, as Secretarial Auditor to conduct the Secretarial Audit of the Company for the Financial Year 2022-2023

-The Secretarial Audit Report along with the Secretarial Compliance report for the Financial Year ended 31st March, 2021 is set out in Annexure 2 to this report.
+The Secretarial Audit Report along with the Secretarial Compliance report for the Financial Year ended 31st March, 2022 is set out in Annexure 2 to this report.

-20. ANNUAL RETURN
+20. ANNUAL RETURN:

-The extracts of Annual Return pursuant to the provisions of Section 92 read with Rule 12 of the Companies (Management & Administration) Rules, 2014 is furnished in Annexure 4 and is attached to this report and is also uploaded on the website of the company (www.nhcgroup.com)
+The Annual Return as required under Section 92 and Section 134 the Companies Act, 2013 read with Rule 12 of the Companies (Management and Administration) Rules, 2014 is available on the Company's website at (www.nhcgroup.com)